SWR-Bench: Assessing LLM Performance in Real-World Code Review Comment Generation: Evaluation and Study

 \subsection{RQ3: How can the performance of automated code review tools be improved?}

-While Conclusion 5 indicate that reasoning-enhanced LLMs perform better, the overall practical utility of current ACR approaches remains limited.
+Conclusion 7 indicates reasoning-enhanced LLMs perform better, the overall practical utility of current ACR approaches remains limited.
 This prompted a closer examination of the nature of LLM-generated reviews, particularly their reliability and consistency.
 Specifically, we questioned whether current LLMs provide stable and consistent feedback across different invocations or when compared to other models.

-To investigate this, we conducted an analysis into the overlap of specific ground true change-points identified by different LLMs and by multiple runs of the same LLM using Venn diagrams (Figures~\ref{fig:venn_diagram_model_overlap} and~\ref{fig:venn_diagram_run_overlap}).
+To investigate this, we conducted an analysis into the overlap of specific ground truth \cas{} identified by different LLMs and by multiple runs of the same LLM using Venn diagrams (Figures~\ref{fig:venn_diagram_model_overlap} and~\ref{fig:venn_diagram_run_overlap}).
 This analysis revealed considerable variability and instability in the sets of successfully identified defects across these models and runs.
-Notably, for different LLMs only 36 successfully identified change-points overlapped (Figure~\ref{fig:venn_diagram_model_overlap}), for the same LLM over five independent runs, only 27 successfully identified change-points overlapped (Figure~\ref{fig:venn_diagram_run_overlap}).
-This low consistency suggests unstable detection for most change-points, implying significant randomness in LLM identification.
+Notably, for different LLMs only 36 successfully identified \cas{} overlapped (Figure~\ref{fig:venn_diagram_model_overlap}), for the same LLM over five independent runs, only 27 successfully identified \cas{} overlapped (Figure~\ref{fig:venn_diagram_run_overlap}).
+This low consistency suggests unstable detection for most \cas{}, implying significant randomness in LLM identification.
 While this variability might partly stem from the subjective nature of many evolutionary changes, it strongly indicates that LLMs' current grasp of code review nuances may be superficial, with detections sometimes attributable to stochastic factors rather than deep comprehension.